 The most obvious difference right off the bat is that Premiere is just a little slower.
 This is a common theme as we work through everything.
 Also, the process isn’t quite as intuitive.
 I bring in the video and audio tracks separately then have to manually sync them on the timeline using the synchronize function.
 Not a big deal with only a few clips but pretty annoying when importing a lot of footage.

 Smooth Cut vs Morph Cut

 Occasionally, you need to jump between two different clips in an interview.
 This can be achieved with a hard cut but a few years ago Premiere introduced the Morph Cut but it never seems to look very smooth.
 So speaking of smooth, DaVinci’s version of this is called Smooth Cut.

 You’re still going to run into similar problems of it obviously not looking very natural but there’s a lot of opportunity to play around and make something cool.
-We point out that you can play around with it because it renders instantly.
+I point out that you can play around with it because it renders instantly.
 Apply the effect and you’re on your way.

 Dynamic Zoom vs Manual

 A great tool in post is the ability to give movement to static shots.
 There’s a multitude of ways to achieve this but a common approach we utilize is pushing in and pulling out with various zooms.